encode/django-rest-framework/docs/api-guide/schemas.md

 ### Grouping Operations With Tags

-Tags can be used for logical grouping `View`s.
+Tags can be used for logical grouping operations.
 Each tag name in the list MUST be unique.

+---
-**Django REST Framework generates tags automatically by the following logic:**
+**Django REST Framework generates tags automatically with following logic:**
 1. Extract tag name from `ViewSet`.
 If `ViewSet` name ends with `ViewSet`, or `View`, it will be truncated from tag name.

-    ViewSet Class   |  Tag Name
+    ViewSet Class   |   Tags
     ----------------|------------
-    User	        |   user
+    User            |   User
-    UserView	    |   user
+    UserView        |   User
     UserViewSet     |   user

-2. If View is not an instance of ViewSet, generate tag name from the path.
-Consider the below table to understand more about path-based tag generation.
+2. If View is not an instance of ViewSet, tag name will be first element from the path.
+Consider below examples.

     Example 1: Consider a user management system.
 The following table will illustrate the tag generation logic.
+    Here first element from the paths is: `users`.
+Hence tag wil be `users`

     Http Method                          |        Path       |     Tags
     -------------------------------------|-------------------|-------------
-    PUT, PATCH, GET(Retrieve), DELETE:   |     /users/{id}/  |   [users]
+    PUT, PATCH, GET(Retrieve), DELETE    |     /users/{id}/  |   [users]
-    POST, GET(List):                     |     /users/       |   [users]
+    POST, GET(List)                      |     /users/       |   [users]

     Example 2: Consider a restaurant management system.
 The System has restaurants.
 Each restaurant has branches.
     Consider REST APIs to deal with a branch of a particular restaurant.
+    Here first element from the paths is: `restaurants`.
+Hence tag wil be `restaurants`.

     Http Method                          |                         Path                       |     Tags
     -------------------------------------|----------------------------------------------------|-------------------
     PUT, PATCH, GET(Retrieve), DELETE:   | /restaurants/{restaurant_id}/branches/{branch_id}  |   [restaurants]
     POST, GET(List):                     | /restaurants/{restaurant_id}/branches/             |   [restaurants]

+---
 **You can override auto-generated tags by passing a list of tags to each `View` by passing `tags` as an argument to the constructor of `AutoSchema`. `tags` argument can be:**
 1. list of string.
     ```python